 In November 2023, we set up the Warm Hubs project across Warwickshire and Solihull, to target social isolation and fuel poverty/cost of living crisis.

 And in summer 2024, we started up our Community Food Fleet service, after the former Meals on Wheels service had been discontinued, to the delight of many residents around Warwickshire.

 Time doesn’t stand still, and we won’t either!

 The challenge of keeping our villages and communities alive and thriving is arguably as real now as it was back in 1937.
 And WRCC continues to be as committed to this vision as we have always been – 80 years on and still going strong!

 We’re continually looking for new ways of working with you as Kim Slater, our Chief Executive, explains here.
-We look forward to writing the next chapter of our story, continuing to support and celebrate the achievements of our rural Warwickshire communities – and keeping our villages alive and thriving.
+We look forward to writing the next chapter of our story, continuing to support and celebrate the achievements of our rural Warwickshire communities and beyond – and keeping our villages alive and thriving.